Fast Imaging Pulse Sequences#

 Echo-planar Imaging (EPI)#

-These pulse sequences readout multiple k-space lines in a row for faster imaging.
+These pulse sequences readout multiple k-space lines sequentially for faster imaging.
+It is commonly used for diffusion-weighted imaging and fMRI.

 Fast gradient-echo sequences#